-General corporate assets are mainly assets of the Company that are not allocated to each segment. - 3.
-The adjustment to depreciation is mainly depreciation associated with the Company. - 4.
-Adjustments for investments in associates accounted for using the equity method are investments in associates accounted for using the equity method that are not attached to each reporting segment. - 5.
-The adjustment to property, plant and equipment and intangible assets is mainly the purchase of noncurrent assets associated with the Company. - 6.
-Adjustment has been made to segment income (loss) and operating income in the consolidated financial statements.
+3. The adjustment to depreciation is mainly depreciation associated with the Company.

+4. Adjustments for investments in associates accounted for using the equity method are investments in associates accounted for using the equity method that are not attached to each reporting segment.

-[Related information]
+5. The adjustment to property, plant and equipment and intangible assets is mainly the purchase of noncurrent assets associated with the Company.

+6. Adjustment has been made to segment income (loss) and operating income in the consolidated financial statements.

-1. Information by each product and service
+[Related information] Previous fiscal year (From April 1, 2015 to March 31, 2016) 1.
+Information by each product and service